 Registration for pre-approved courses is binding on the student once the late registration period has expired.
-This means that once a course has been pre-approved and the student in question has been admitted to the course, the course must form part of the student's degree programme at the University.
+This means that once a course has been pre-approved and the student in question has been admitted on the course, the course must form part of the students' degree programme at the University.